Levoamphetamine: Evekeo

-Evekeo is an FDA-approved medication that contains racemic amphetamine sulfate (i.e., 50% levoamphetamine sulfate and 50% dextroamphetamine sulfate).
+Evekeo is an FDA-approved medication that contains racemic amphetamine sulfate.
 It is approved for the treatment of narcolepsy, ADHD, and exogenous obesity.
-The orally disintegrating tablets are approved for the treatment of attention deficit hyperactivity disorder (ADHD) in children and adolescents aged six to 17 years of age.
+The orally disintegrating tablets are approved for the treatment of ADHD in children and adolescents aged six to 17 years of age.

-Others
+Other forms

 Products using amphetamine base are now marketed.
 Dyanavel XR, a liquid suspension form became available in 2015, and contains about 24% levoamphetamine.
-Adzenys XR, an orally dissolving tablet came to market in 2016 and contains 25% levoamphetamine.
+Adzenys XR, an orally disintegrating tablet, came to market in 2016 and contains 25% levoamphetamine.

-Enantiopure levoamphetamine succinate was sold in Hungary between 1952 and 1955 under the brand name Cydril.